How to Install Debian 12 on VMware Workstation 17

 Step 5

-In the Configure the Network window, you need to type the hostname to identify your system to a network.
-You can choose the default configured name as in the image below, or you can specify a hostname according to your network environment.
+In the Configure the Network window, you need to type a hostname to identify your system to a network.
+You can choose the name configured by default, as in the image below.
+On the other hand, you can specify a hostname that suits your network environment.

 Editing the Hostname